flojoy-ai/docs/docs/instruments-database/Function Generators/Keysight-33120A/Keysight-33120A.md

 This script first creates a VISA adapter using the `VISAAdapter` class from Pymeasure.
 The adapter is initialized with the VISA address of the instrument, which in this case is "GPIB0::10::INSTR".

 Then, an instance of the `HP33120A` class is created, passing the adapter as an argument.
-This represents the Keysight 33120A Function Generator.
+This represents the Keysight (Agilent) 33120A Function Generator.

 The script then sets the waveform shape to sinusoid, frequency to 1 kHz, and amplitude to 1 Vpp using the properties provided by the `HP33120A` class.